 His biggest projects to date include stories that have documented efforts to save Africa’s wild dogs and rhinos, as well as stories from the British countryside about the controversial badger cull debate, pheasant shooting and our relationship with foxes.
 You can see galleries of these stories on the projects page.

 His African wild dog book Underdogs spearheaded his efforts to raise funds and awareness for this endangered species.
-Photographs from this project also featured in the winning portfolios of the coveted Wildlife Photographer of the Year and International Conservation Photography Awards, as well as the iLCP's Extinction exhibition in Colorado in 2010.
+Photographs from this project also featured in the winning portfolios of Wildlife Photographer of the Year and the International Conservation Photography Awards, as well as the iLCP's Extinction exhibition in Colorado in 2010.
 Through sales of Underdogs, Neil donated funds to wild dog projects in Zimbabwe and South Africa.

 Rhino conservation & anti-poaching